 Clear and visible signage, as well as well-maintained road markings, are crucial for guiding drivers and pedestrians safely through intersections.
 However, faded signs, obscured markings, or missing traffic control devices can confuse drivers and increase the risk of collisions.

 Intersections remain critical components of our transportation infrastructure, yet their dangers cannot be underestimated.
-The combination of congestion, complexity, and human error creates a recipe for accidents and injuries.
+The combination of congestion, complexity, and human error creates a recipe for crashs and injuries.
 However, by leveraging advanced road safety audit tools and embracing technological innovations, we can pave the way for safer intersections and, ultimately, safer roads for all.
 To learn more about RDV Systems’ transformative solutions, visit rdvsystems.com and join us in making intersections safer for everyone.
-Together, we can drive towards a future with fewer accidents and more secure journeys.
+Together, we can drive towards a future with fewer crashs and more secure journeys.